INFOM124-Verification-et-Validation/INFOM124-STUDENTS-25-26/jpacman-framework/TP2.md

-# TP 2 - Specification-based testing
+c# TP 2 - Specification-based testing

 Let's focus on the movements of the ghosts.
 For both exercises 1 and 2, use the `GhostMapParser` class to support your JUnit tests.
 Feel free to explore how the `Ghost` parent class work.